Sada Payir

 Contact Info

 Sada Payir holds a DPhil in History (2023) from the Faculty of Oriental Studies, University of Oxford.
-While her research focuses on the Greek Orthodox Christians in Asia Minor in the late Ottoman Empire, Sada is highly interested in the history of the populations in the wider region of Turkey and Greece as well as their literary and artistic productions from ancient to modern times.
-Before she arrived at Princeton, Sada was the first Constantine and George Macricostas fellow in Orthodox Christian Studies at the Gennadius Library of the ASCSA where she also worked on her upcoming article “Privacy in Public: Legal, Moral, Social, and Political Transgressions at the Greek Orthodox Carnival in Late Ottoman Istanbul”.
-Sada studied Karamanlidika texts for her article “Cappadocia Ottoman Construction Company (1912) by Arsenios Istanbolloglou and Partners” and for the transcription of the book Beyoğlu Sırları [Βεϊογλου Σηρλαρὴ, 1888–1889] into modern Turkish written by E. Kyriakides.
+While her research focuses on the Greek Orthodox Christians in the late Ottoman Empire, Sada is highly interested in the history of the populations in the wider region of Turkey and Greece as well as their literary and artistic productions from ancient to modern times.
+Before she arrived at Princeton, Sada was the first Constantine and George Macricostas Fellow in Orthodox Christian Studies at the Gennadius Library of the American School of Classical Studies in Athens.

 Sada’s research was supported by fellowships and grants from various institutions which include the Suna & İnan Kıraç Foundation, A. G. Leventis Foundation, A. S. Onassis Foundation, Orient-Institut Istanbul, and École Française d’Athènes.
 She was the recipient of the Honourable Mention for the Malcolm H. Kerr Dissertation Award in the Humanities by the Middle East Studies Association (2023) and the Honourable Mention for the Doctoral Researcher Awards in Social Sciences by the Association of British Turkish Academics (2018).